Students at the University of Vaasa campus in Finland.

 Inspiring Community

 In the Vaasa region, beautiful nature and urban city life can be easily combined.
-Everything in the Vaasa region is close by and moving from one sort of atmosphere and experience to another is effortless.
+Everything is close by, making it easy to move from one atmosphere and experience to another.

 How to Apply?